dartmouth-cs98/dartmouth-cs98.github.io/slides/01_interviews/index_slides.md

 ---
-name: Coming Next

-* Tues: Hack-a-thing and Paper presentations!
-* Thurs: Pitches Start
-* and then: Team Formation!

----
-name: Share Topics
+name: Share A Paper

 .small[![](img/sharing.gif)]

 * Next assignment: find and share an interesting paper or article
 * can be about tech or problems in the world
-* post in slack `#inspiration` with comment about why it is interesting to you
+* add a couple of slides about it the google slide deck on canvas

 ???
 * this is just a little starter